 - Barcode scanning: items scanned from the delivery against the purchase order to confirm identity and quantity

-- Store-level sign-off: authorised store representative identified, not just a general signature
+- Store-level sign-off: authorized store representative identified, not just a general signature

 - Discrepancy reason codes: structured data on shortage, damage, or wrong product for credit and reorder logic